Tattvartha Sutra: Importance

 The Tattvartha Sutra is regarded as one of the earliest, most authoritative book on Jainism, and the only text authoritative in both the Digambara and Śvētāmbara sects, and its importance in Jainism is comparable with that of the Brahma Sutras and Yoga Sutras of Patanjali in Hinduism.

-Commentaries and Translations

 Commentaries

 The Tattvartha Sutra has the largest number of Jaina bhashyas or commentaries in different Indian languages from the fifth century onward.
 There are over twenty-five commentaries and translations of Tattvartha Sutra, including those by: